Brief Overview of the World War II Enemy Alien Control Program

 Alien Enemy Control Unit records and case files in the Records of the Department of Justice,

 Alien Enemy Internment Camps records and case files in the Records of the Immigration and Naturalization Service, Record Group 85

 Records of the War Relocation Authority, Record Group 210

 Records of the Commission on Wartime Relocation and Internment of Civilians in the Records of Temporary Committees, Commissions, and Boards, Record Group 220

 Records of U.S. Army Operational, Tactical, and Support Organizations (World War II and Thereafter), Record Group 338

 Alien Enemy Information Bureau records in the Records of the Office of the Provost Marshall General, Record Group 389

 In addition, the FBI makes some records related World War II alien enemy custodial detention available through their electronic reading room.

-Search Our Online Catalog for Descriptions of Records at National Archives related to World War II Internment
+Search the National Archives Catalog for Descriptions of Records at National Archives related to World War II Internment